Flexible Catalysis: Introduction

 Now, catalysis in the traditional sense is just a special case of our more general notion of flexible catalysis.
 It is natural to ask how much we have gained by relaxing the condition that we must get the original catalyst back exactly, or indeed, if we have gained anything at all.
 This paper aims to answer this question in some contexts within quantum information theory.
 In particular, we will show examples where flexibility does provide an advantage over traditional catalysis, and also other examples where it does not.

-Since the basic idea of catalysis is very simple and independent of the theory of objects and transformations (``transformation theory") we work in, we will be able to use some very general techniques to get an understanding of the basics of catalytic transformations.
-Therefore, most of our initial statements will be about different mathematical transformation theories, and then we will use these to obtain the corresponding results in quantum information.
+Since the basic idea of (flexible) catalysis is very simple and makes sense in any resource theory, we will be able to use some very general techniques to get an understanding of the basics of (flexible) catalytic transformations.
+Therefore, most of our initial statements will be about different mathematical resource theories, and then we will use these to obtain the corresponding results in quantum information.

-A transformation theory in quantum information (and in general) is only interesting if we do not have the ability to perform all imaginable transformations freely.
-So we will be considering restricted classes of quantum channels, and assume that we only have access to these.
+A resource theory in quantum information (and in general) is only interesting if we do not have the ability to perform all imaginable transformations freely.
+So we will be considering restricted classes of quantum operations, and assume that we only have access to these.
 In particular, we will study catalysis under Local Operations and Classical Communication (LOCC), Local Unitaries (LU), and Permutation Matrices (PM).
+Informally, we can think of LOCC as the class of operations that do not increase entanglement, LU as the class of entanglement-preserving operations (or as the reversible operations of LOCC), and PM as a copy of reversible classical operations embedded in the set of unitary quantum gates.

 The rest of this paper is structured as follows.
-In Section 2, we present the informal statements of our main results.
-In Section 3, we build the mathematical language we need to talk about transformation theories in general, and we characterise the quantum information-theoretic transformation theories that we are interested in.
-In Section 4, we focus on a class of abstract mathematical transformation theories, motivated by our results in Section 3, and we collect results addressing the power of flexible catalysis.
+In Section \ref{Informal statements of main results}, we present the informal statements of our main results.
+In Section \ref{Transformation theories}, we introduce the mathematical language we need to talk about catalysis in resource theories in general, and we characterise the quantum information-theoretic resource theories that we are interested in.
+We also give the definitions of the different versions of catalysis that we will use in the rest of the paper, and we prove some elementary results about them that hold in any resource theory.
+In Section \ref{Flexible catalysis of multisets}, we focus on a class of abstract mathematical resource theories, motivated by our results in Section \ref{Transformation theories}, and we collect results addressing the power of flexible catalysis.
 This is where most of the technical work is done.
-In Section 5, we give the formal statements and proofs of our main results.
-In Section 6, we list some interesting open questions.
-Finally, in the Appendix we prove a technical result that we needed earlier, and we rephrase one of our most important open questions.
+In Section \ref{Flexible catalysis in quantum information}, we give the formal statements and proofs of our main results.
+In Section \ref{Flexible catalysis outperforms catalytic multicopy extractions}, we prove an additional abstract result about the power of flexible catalysis.
+Finally, in Section \ref{Open questions}, we list some interesting open questions.